p10ns11y/graphite-merge-rebase-squash-evaluation/README.md

 # Graphite evaluation

-Evaluate different type of merge strategies (merge, rebase and merge, squash and merge) from graphite and github, specially how it affects commit signature.
+Evaluate different type of merge strategies (merge, rebase and merge, squash and merge) from graphite and github, specially.
+How it affects commit signature.

 ## Overview